Amit Kahana, PhD

 About Me

 I obtained my BSc in Biology from Ben-Gurion University, and my MSc in Molecular Biology from the Weizmann Institute of Science.
-I conducted research into bacterial ecology, immunology, protein evolution and molecular genetics.
-Later, I studied the evolution of catalytic chemical networks in the lab of Prof. Doron Lancet, researching the origin of life in mixed lipid assemblies.
+I conducted research in bacterial ecology, immunology, protein evolution and genomics before focusing on the origin of life — studying lipid-based self-reproducing catalytic networks in the lab of Prof. Doron Lancet.

-My scientific goals include: mapping the informational and functional landscape of living systems; uncovering the fundamentals of selection and evolution; and generating self-reproducing protobiological systems in the lab.
+My broader scientific goals are to map the informational and functional landscape of living systems, uncover the fundamentals of selection and evolution, and generate new living systems in the lab.
+Outside of science, I spend my time cooking vegan food, sports climbing, hiking, and looking for the next adventure.

 Research